Polymer/old-docs-site/app/blog/2018-03-20-polymer-3-latest-preview.md

 **Which tools have been updated to handle imports that use package names?**

-All of the Polymer CLI tools have been updated with this functionality.
-Set the `--module-resolution=node` and `--npm` options to enable it.
+All of the Polymer CLI tools have been updated with this functionality (although `polymer build` is still a work in progress).
+Set the `--module-resolution=node` and `--npm` options to enable the new functionality.

 See the [Tools](#tools) section of this post for more detail.